Open Day has been postponed

 Teachers contribute to the wellbeing of students through the quality of relationship that they build and share with them.
 Relationships built on respect contribute significantly to student participation and retention which results in students successfully following particular learning and career pathways.

-Students and parents/caregivers are encouraged to dicuss any issues that affect student learning with class and Home Group teachers, Year Level Managers, Heads of Sub Schools or our Student Wellbeing Coordinator.
+Students and parents/caregivers are encouraged to dicuss any issues that affect student learning with class and Home Group teachers, Year Level Manager Leader.

 TRANSITION FOR NEW STUDENTS